-When a patient is faced with a tough diagnsis, they often turn to their medical providers for the best treatment options.
+When a patient is faced with a tough diagnosis, they often turn to their medical providers for the best treatment options.
 The troubling fact facing our healthcare professional is that they are not taught about the potential benefits of medicinal cannabis.
 This knowledge gap leaves a lot to be discovered by patients themselves who are seeking alternative treatments.
-After experiencing this firsthand with a family member, Katherine Golden, founder and CEO of Leaf411, decided to take action and help educate a community that was so in need of reliable and trustworhty information.
+After experiencing this firsthand with a family member, Katherine Golden, founder and CEO of Leaf411, decided to take action and help educate a community that was so in need of reliable and trustworthy information.
 Here, Golden shares her background, goals for Leaf411, and more.

 How did you get involved in the cannabis industry?
 Can you tell us about Leaf411?